 5. Reheat cooked foods thoroughly

 When storing foods in the refrigerator, the risk of contaminating the food increases.
-Although bacterial growth is slowed down during refrigeration, they can multiply as soon as the food comes to room temperature once again.
+Although bacterial growth is slowed during refrigeration, it can multiply as soon as the food returns to room temperature.
 As such, make sure to reheat foods at least at 70°C or 158°F.

 6. Avoid direct contact between raw and cooked foods